 Eligible projects include data collection, risk mapping, and sourcing of information that would allow for more effective hazard mitigation planning.

-Project scoping is used to develop solutions to natural hazard problems and create viable mitigation projects.
-Eligible projects include data collection, engineering, design, surveying, Hydrologic & Hydraulic Analysis, and environmental assessments, among others.
+Project scoping is used to develop construction and land disturbance solutions to natural hazard problems and create viable mitigation projects.
+Eligible project scoping activities include data collection, engineering, design, surveying, Hydrologic & Hydraulic Analysis, and environmental assessments, among others.

 Building Code Activities